cirahnitex/lego_transducer/tutorials/basics.md

 });
 ```

 As we can see, our desired transducer can be constructed using the lambda syntax easily.
+However, this is just an initial draft of the lambda syntax.
+In the next section you will see its improved finalized syntax.

 #### Drawbacks of lambda syntax and how to fix it